quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 * While the client is using DCIDs it generated, some exposed fields (IP address, UDP port, client-generated destination Connection ID) remain constant for all packets sent on the same connection.
-* Dynamic server ID allocation is dependent on client-generated Destination CIDs in Initial Packets being at least 8 octets in length.
-If they are not, the load balancer may not be able to extract a valid server ID to add to its table.
-Configuring a shorter server ID length can increase robustness to a change.

 While this document does not update the commitments in {{RFC8999}}, the additional assumptions are minimal and narrowly scoped, and provide a likely